MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/mlModel.md

  #`summary.mlModel`: Summary of a Microsoft R Machine Learning model.

+ Applies to version 1.3.0 of package MicrosoftML.

  ##Description

 Summary of a Microsoft R Machine Learning model.